d3fin3d/staff/README.md

 Op is similar to that of admin on a forum.
 Ops are able to kick and ban users, along with voicing and oping others.
 In the #forum and #minecraftforums channel, op represent the admins for Minecraftforum.

-### IRC and Minecraftforum

-* __Ask in IRC before heading to the forums__

-  If you have any questions or requests, always ask within IRC first.
-There are many helpful staff members lurking who are ready and able to help answer any queries you may have.

 ### Mandatory channels